 - Thank God for who He is and what He has done.

-- Ask God to strengthen you to persevere and to fill your mind with memories of His faithfulness.
+- Ask God to strengthen you to persevere and to fill you with anticipation.